 While asking questions and listening are at the heart of ethical selling, there will come a moment – several moments, more likely – where the buyer wants you to say something.

-Answer a question, explain something, repeat something…
+Answer a question, explain something, repeat something, state your price…

 The problem is that they do.

-And a buyer doesn’t give a damn about how interesting you might be.
+A buyer doesn’t give a damn about how interesting you might be.

 A buyer wants to know how interested you are in them.

 The good news is that even if you’re as boring as a wet sheet of paper, you can still sell your stuff, and at good prices too.

-Instead, say things that are useful: share insights, ask clarifying questions, suggest ideas or changes, and above all, and before anything else:
+Share insights, ask clarifying questions, suggest ideas or changes, and above all, and before anything else:

-Because it’s super useful to talk to someone who gets us: there’s no way we won’t get something useful out of the conversation.
+Because it’s super useful to talk to someone who gets us – there’s no way we won’t get something useful out of the conversation.

-Ain’t that useful.
+Now ain’t that useful.